dantleech/blog/content/posts/2024/12-23-the-year-this-year.md

 My membership of the local [running club](https://www.egdonheathharriers.com) continued this year and during the summer months I joined many of the weekly trail runs held all over Dorset and discovered many new and wonderful places.
-I still find it a struggle to talk to people but over the year I've made at least some progress.
+I still find it a struggle to socialise.

 Happier results ensued in the second half of the year and I set all-time personal bests at the [Weymouth